ssp21/ssp21-spec/ssp21.md

 I) Return the fully verified child body for the next iteration.

-3) Upon reaching the final authenticated certificate, verify that the *public_key_type* is a DH key.
-If it is not return HandshakeError::BAD_CERTIFICATE_CHAIN.
-Otherwise, return the fully verified *public_dh_key*.
+3) Return HandshakeError::BAD_CERTIFICATE_CHAIN if the *signing_level* if the terminal certificate is not zero.

+4) Return HandshakeError::BAD_CERTIFICATE_CHAIN if the *public_key_type* of the terminal certificate is not a DH key.

+5) Return the fully verified terminal certificate.